Julius Martov: Final exile and death (1920–1923)

 All in the Past (1921), a Bolshevik cartoon by Viktor Deni.
 Martov (right) is depicted in exile knitting socks and cohabiting with the decrepit émigré bourgeoisie.
+Parody on the famous Maximov's painting.

 In September 1920, with his health failing, Martov was granted permission to leave Soviet Russia legally to attend the congress of the Independent Social Democratic Party of Germany (USPD) in Halle.
 At Halle, he delivered a powerful address urging the USPD not to join the Communist International, which he denounced as a tool of the Russian state designed to impose Bolshevik methods on the European socialist movement.
 His efforts were unsuccessful, and the USPD split.

 Martov settled in Berlin, which became the new centre of the Menshevik Party in exile.
 In February 1921, he launched the newspaper Socialist Courier (Sotsialisticheskii Vestnik), which he edited until his death.
 The paper became the main voice of Menshevism for the next four decades.
 He also became a leading figure in the International Working Union of Socialist Parties (the "Vienna" or "Two-and-a-Half International"), an alliance of centrist socialist parties that sought a middle path between the reformism of the Second International and the authoritarianism of the Comintern.
 His final years were marked by a painful political break with his oldest comrade, Pavel Axelrod.
 Martov argued that in the face of counter-revolution, socialists had to support the Soviet regime as the "lesser evil", whereas Axelrod insisted that the Bolshevik dictatorship was a total negation of democratic socialism that could not be compromised with.